javivelasco/javivelasco.github.io/_posts/2014-12-08-december-reading-list-update.md

 4. [Design Patterns.
 Elements of Reusable OO Software](http://www.amazon.es/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) by [The Gang of Four](http://en.wikipedia.org/wiki/Design_Patterns)
 5. [Hardboiled Web Design](http://www.fivesimplesteps.com/products/hardboiled-web-design) by [Andy Clarke](https://twitter.com/malarkey)

 I have to say Randall Munroe's book can be read combined with other because chapters are completely self contained.
 My plan is to start number 2 and switch with 1 from time to time.
-Again: If you have recommendations **tell me** about it in [@javivelasco](http://twitter.com/javivelasco).